mlotinga/sottek-hearing-model/README.md

 The MATLAB implementations are also available as part of SQAT (Sound Quality Analysis Toolbox): [https://github.com/ggrecow/SQAT](https://github.com/ggrecow/SQAT).

 ## Licensing
-This work is licensed under the copyleft GNU General Public License v3.
+This work is licensed under the copyleft [https://www.gnu.org/licenses/gpl-3.0.en.html](GNU General Public License v3).

 ## Contact
 If you would like to report a bug, make suggested improvements or ask a question, please open an issue on GitHub.
 If you would like to contribute, you could raise a pull request.
 For anything else, please contact Mike Lotinga ([https://github.com/mlotinga](https://github.com/mlotinga)).